Draggie306/CheatSheets/A level/source/Geography.md

 The word is French with "roche" meaning rock and "moutonée" meaning sheep.

 More specifically, it was introduced by a French geologist called Horace-Bénédict de Saussure (1740-1799).
 The word is called like so due to its resemblance to the shape of a wig worn by 18th century French aristocrats which shaped their hair like a wave.
-Sheep fat was used to hold the wig in place, which explains the term _moutonné_ (Benn and Evans, 2010).
-In Sweden, very large _roches moutonnées_ are called _flyggbergs_, with some being up to 3 km long and 350 m wide (Rudberg, 1954; 1973; Iverson _et al._, 1995; Benn and Evans, 2010).
+Sheep fat was used to hold the wig in place, which explains the term *moutonné* (Benn and Evans, 2010).
+In Sweden, very large *roches moutonnées* are called *flyggbergs*, with some being up to 3 km long and 350 m wide (Rudberg, 1954; 1973; Iverson *et al.*, 1995; Benn and Evans, 2010).

-(Epically translated by me, you're welcome.) [\[2\]](#roche-mouton%C3%A9es-in-english)
+(Epically translated by me, you're welcome.) [[2]](https://ibaguette.com/cheatsheets/alevel/geography/all#roche-mouton%C3%A9es-in-english)

 ### Ellipsoidal basins

 These are no ordinary valley or alpine glacier erosional landform.
-These are huge areas formed by ice sheets such as the Laurentide Ice Sheet in North America. (more detail with the [Ice Sheet Case Study](#ice-sheet-case-study-minnesota))
+These are huge areas formed by ice sheets such as the Laurentide Ice Sheet in North America. (more detail with the [Ice Sheet Case Study](https://ibaguette.com/cheatsheets/alevel/geography/all#ice-sheet-case-study-minnesota))

 These huge ice sheets (more than 50,000km^2^) exert large amounts of pressure on the landscape as well as great erosional quarrying by subglacial material.
 Examples of this feature include Hudson Bay, and smaller ellipsoidal basins created the Great Lakes in North America.

-On top of the subglacial erosion which may have occurred, the majority of the landscape's (*yes, I'd say the're larger than just landforms*) formation is due to isostatic lowering.
+On top of the subglacial erosion which may have occurred, the majority of the landscape's (*yes, I'd say they're larger than just landforms*) formation is due to isostatic lowering.
 This involves the sheer mass of the ice sheet, potentially several kilometres thick, exerting pressure on the lithosphere and effectively compressing it into being smaller.

 After deglaciation, isostatic readjustment may occur, and these compressed, lowered areas may readjust, now being under no additional pressure.